7 Easy Watercolor Brushstroke Drills for Beginners | Round-Up

 Kristin Van Leuven is a watercolor artist, author, and instructor known for her loose style and modern approach to painting.

-Key strokes: Demonstrates how different brush positions achieve different strokes — e.g., vertical hold for fine, thin lines and slant hold for thick lines.
+Key strokes: Demonstrates how different brush positions achieve different strokes — for example, use a vertical hold for fine, thin lines and a slant hold for thick lines.

 Why watch: Proper brush grip improves control and fluidity.

-π My feedback: This is one of the clearest and most practical tutorials on brush-holding fundamentals.
+👉 My feedback: I found this to be one of the clearest and most practical tutorials on brush-holding fundamentals.

-π‘ Think about it like this: When you use a pen to write, holding it at different angles affects your writing legibility.
-The same concept applies to your watercolor brush!
+💡 Think about it like this: When you use a pen to write, holding it at different angles affects your writing legibility and ink appearance.
+The same concept applies to your watercolor brush.

 2. Susan Chiang - 3 Brush Control Exercises (3:55)